Pushpendra54-DS/zomato-analysis/README.md

 1. Open the notebook in [Google Colab](https://colab.research.google.com/).
 2. Or click directly on the notebook in this repository:
    [ZOMATO EDA and Modelling](notebook/ZOMATO%20EDA%20and%20modelling.ipynb)
-3. Make sure you have the required libraries installed.
-For example:
+3. Make sure you have the required libraries installed:

 ```python
 !pip install pandas numpy matplotlib seaborn scikit-learn

 ```
 ## Dataset